 Bound for Cebu to see its breathtaking waterfalls, beaches, and islands?
-Then, you must have heard that it’s best to go south.
+It’s best you head south.
 If it’s your first visit, you really need at least four days to cover the top tourist spots.

 Assuming you’re not going to churches and are only interested in nature-inspired vacations, this quick guide is for you.